-The three most important are toxins, leachate and greenhouse gases.
+The three most important problems with landfill are toxins, leachate and greenhouse gases.

 Many materials that end up as waste contain toxic substances.
 Over time, these toxins leach into our soil and groundwater, and become environmental hazards for years.
 Electronic waste is a good example.
 Waste such as televisions, computers and other electronic appliances contain a long list of hazardous substances, including mercury, arsenic, cadmium, PVC, solvents, acids and lead.